cabforum/code-signing/docs/CSBR.md

 **Audit Report**: A report from a Qualified Auditor stating the Qualified Auditor's opinion on whether an entity's processes and controls comply with the mandatory provisions of these Requirements.

 **Baseline Requirements:** The Baseline Requirements for the Issuance and Management of Publicly-Trusted Code Signing Certificates as published by the CA/Browser Forum.

+**Business Entity**: Any entity that is not a Private Organization, Government Entity, or Non-Commercial Entity as defined herein.
+Examples include, but are not limited to, general partnerships, unincorporated associations, sole proprietorships, etc.

+**Certificate Approver**: A natural person who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant to

+  1. act as a Certificate Requester and to authorize other employees or third parties to act as a Certificate Requester, and
+  2. to approve EV Certificate Requests submitted by other Certificate Requesters.

+**Certificate Requester**: A natural person who is either the Applicant, employed by the Applicant, an authorized agent who has express authority to represent the Applicant, or a third party (such as an ISP or hosting company) that completes and submits an EV Certificate Request on behalf of the Applicant.

+**Confirmation Request**: An appropriate out-of-band communication requesting verification or confirmation of the particular fact at issue.

+**Confirming Person**: A position within an Applicant's organization that confirms the particular fact at issue.

+**Contract Signer**: A natural person who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant, and who has authority on behalf of the Applicant to sign Subscriber Agreements.

 **CA Key Pair**: A Key Pair where the Public Key appears as the Subject Public Key Info in one or more Root CA Certificate(s) and/or Subordinate CA Certificate(s).